0-vortex/open-sauced-vite-stackblitz-2/README.md

 ### Glitch

-> ✅ can be used as IDE replacement
+> ✅ can be used as editor replacement

 > ⭕ GitHub rate limitations can make contributing difficult
 >